OpenNMS/opennms/ui/README.md

 ## Developer workflow

 Developer workflow for development -> build -> fast deploy.
-There may be issues running the vite development server since it runs on a different port than OpenNMS and OpenNMS menu items and URLs will be pointing to that port instead of the vite port.
+There may be issues running the vite development server since it runs on a different port than OpenNMS; OpenNMS menu items and URLs will point to that port instead of the vite port.

 - assuming your local OpenNMS Horizon code is in `~/projects/opennms`